Robyn Yaxley

 MPsych (Clin.
 Psych.), MAPS, FCCLP

 Prior to entering private practice, Robyn practised in correctional, private psychiatric hospital, and employment settings.
-Robyn was awarded the Australian Psychological Society Clinical College Utas student of the year for 2017.
-She has published and presented her research findings nationally and internationally and is currently completing a PhD at the University of Tasmania.
+Robyn is nearing completion of her PhD and was awarded the Australian Psychological Society Clinical College Utas student of the year for 2017.
+She has published and presented her research findings nationally and internationally.

 Portrait of Val Ranson